kmhuff/crypto-hack/crypto-hack.md

 Notice that we're only adjusting the difficulty by Skill and Circumstance here, not Effort.
 A PC may not spend Effort on a task when performing it carefully.

 For example, a thief PC is picking the lock on a safe that the group brought with them back to their hideout.
-Normally picking a lock takes a Short Turn, but the group is safe, so the PC decides to pick it carefully.
+Normally picking a lock takes a short turn, but the group is safe, so the PC decides to pick it carefully.
 The lock is old and rusted but still solid, a difficulty 4 task.
 The PC has a scope that applies to lockpicking, so the difficulty is eased by 1 rank because of Skill.
-The adjusted difficulty is 3 or lower, so the PC can automatically succeed in picking the lock if they take one Medium Turn instead of a Short Turn in the attempt.
+The adjusted difficulty is 3 or lower, so the PC can automatically succeed in picking the lock if they take one medium turn instead of a short turn in the attempt.

 ## Attributes and Effort